AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 Vision: To establish Amare Capital Management as a leading long-short equity hedge fund in South Africa, recognized for disciplined capital allocation and innovative trading strategies.

-Goal: Aiming to scale Assets Under Management (AUM) to R1 billion through disciplined investing and strategic capital growth.
+Goal: Aiming to scale the fund's assets under management (AUM) to R1 billion through disciplined investing and strategic capital growth.

 **Business Objectives**